-Most Beautiful Mosques of the World
+15 of the Most Beautiful Mosques in the World

-Most Beautiful Mosques of the World
+15 of the Most Beautiful Mosques in the World

 Mosque means a “place of worship for Muslims.”
 It derives from the Arabic word “Masjid,” which means “place of prostration.”
 A special Friday prayer known as the Muslims performed the Jumma Prayer at central mosques in history.
 But now, almost every Mosque managed to accomplish the Jumma prayer.
 Every Mosque is beautiful and a place to get peace of mind and soul, but some have unique significance due to their history or design.
 In this article, I will list the most beautiful and famous mosques in the world, apart from the functions of a mosque.
 Every place of worship is a place to ensure Inner peace and happiness.

-1.Masjid Al Haram
+1.Masjid Al Haram (Honarary Mention)

 Largest Mosque in World